 Yes.
 These benefits are designed to cover Well Vision exams.
 Associated Eye Care accepts most eye care insurances including those who provide “routine” exam coverage, such as EyeMed and VSP.
 Please be aware that Well Vision exams are intended to ensure wellness and update glasses and/or contact lens prescriptions.
 They are not intended to evaluate new medical problems or manage ongoing medical needs.

 Absolutely.
-This is a perfect clinic for you.
 Well Vision was designed with the lifestyles and vision needs of our LASIK patients in mind.

 Don’t just take our word for it!
 Hear from our patients.